 707.6.1.1.
-At least 21 calendar days prior to the next regularly scheduled meeting of the Planning Board, applicants shall submit a SSPA Permit Application to the Town Code Enforcement Officer, with the application fee, as determined by resolution of the Town Board, and a Site Plan prepared by a licensed professional engineer.
-In addition to the requirements for site plan approval under section 700.20 of the Zoning Law, the Site Plan submission shall include the following:
+At least 21 calendar days prior to the next regularly scheduled meeting of the Planning Board, applicants shall submit to the Town Code Enforcement Officer the application fee, as determined by resolution of the Town Board, and seven (7) copies of a SSPA Permit Application which includes a Preliminary Site Plan prepared by a licensed professional engineer.
+In addition to the requirements for site plan approval under section 700.20 of the Zoning Law, the Preliminary Site Plan shall include the following:

 - Scale no more compressed than 40 feet per inch, with north arrow shown. - Contours of existing and proposed topography for the overall property at a contour interval of no more than 2 feet. - Existing, temporary and proposed roads, driveways, pathways and parking.
 Provide widths and slopes of these features.
 Show the public road serving the property. - Existing right of ways and/or easements on the property. - Location and size of all existing and proposed structures on the property, to include buildings, retaining walls, sheet piling, decks, docks, stairs and trams. - Location and description of all existing and proposed, open and closed, drainage features, to include roof drains, footing drains and retaining wall drains, with discharge points identified.
 Storm water calculations shall be provided for all existing and proposed culverts or changes to gullies.
-The applicant will need to document that each of these drainage features can convey the 25 year-one hour storm event (currently 2.1 inches/hr) - Proposed locations of septic systems and water wells. - Separate overlay map of categorized steep slope areas (coordinate w/ Code Enforcement). - Site data table providing owner name, parcel address, lot size, tax map number, zoning district, and size of area being disturbed by the proposed development. - All variances requested for the project site shall be listed. - Required area of tree removal. - Temporary and permanent erosion control features. - Delineate the steep slope categories as defined herein on the Site Plan through legible limit lines or shading.
-No distinction shall be made between original (naturally occurring) and manmade steep slope areas. - Provide these Site Data Table enhancements: front, side, rear setback requirements.
-If the structure development is part of the application: basement, finished floor and roof elevations shall also be provided. - Indicate total area of disturbance, and in addition, show all topographic and existing structure information extending a minimum of 100 ft. beyond all parcel(s) property boundaries utilizing watershed/Town owned LiDAR if surveyor access is not possible.
-Site disturbance includes private roads/driveways that are jointly owned or utilized by applicant. - For public road serving the property, show shoulder width, drive lane width and sight distance at driveway access to property. - Show proposed driveway profile with existing grade, proposed grade and driveway slopes.
-This information shall be provided via separate details sections.
-Also provide proposed driveway cross-sections with existing and proposed grades for side slopes. - Show proposed driveway pull offs, turn-arounds and emergency equipment access. - Disturbances greater than 5,000 square feet in Zones A and B and 15,000 square feet in
+The applicant will need to document that each of these drainage features can convey the 25 year-one hour storm event (currently 2.1 inches/hr) - Proposed locations of septic systems and water wells. - Separate overlay map of categorized steep slope areas (coordinate w/ Code Enforcement). - Site data table providing owner name, parcel address, lot size, tax map number, zoning district, and size of area being disturbed by the proposed development. - All variances requested for the project site shall be listed. - Required area of tree removal. - Temporary and permanent erosion control features.